Didn’t meet some of your writing goals last year? Some advice from an award-winning journalist and bestselling author on how to this year.

 5. Are you confusing your long-term and short-term goals?

 Publishing a novel is one of my long-term goals.
 A “someday.”
-But I’m not quite there yet.
-And I know I may not be able to sell my manuscript this year.
-If I do, I’ll be taking time away from the non-fiction work that pays the bills and as I get ready to write and publish a non-fiction book, I can’t really afford to do that.
+But I’m not there yet.
+I know I won’t sell my manuscript this year.
+If I do, I’ll be taking time away from the non-fiction work that pays the bills, and as I get ready to write and publish a non-fiction book, I can’t really afford to do that.

 (Note: The book is available!
 Find it here: The Freelance Writer’s Guide to Making $1,000 More This Month)

-Putting “sell my novel” on my list of goals for the year isn’t going to make me feel too good about myself, especially as this goal gets carried forward month after month.
+Putting “sell my novel” on my list of goals for the year will not make me feel good about myself, especially as this goal gets carried forward month after month.
 Instead, I’m putting it on my five-year plan.
 That way, it’s not too near, and it’s not so far away that it becomes a distant dream instead of reality.

 6. Are you keeping track?